 Making the most of school lunches

-Sometimes packing a lunch for your child every day isn’t an option, or maybe your child prefers eating the school lunch.
+Sometimes packing healthy lunches for kids every day isn’t an option, or maybe your child prefers eating the school lunch.

 “I think they’ve made some great changes as far as the regulations for school lunch,” King said.
 The recently revised school lunch program provides foods low in saturated fat, avoids trans fats, increases fruit and vegetable servings, and provides low-fat or fat-free milk, although more than 1 million students have opted out since the program began in 2010.
 Restrictions have also been placed on soda and foods from vending machines.